neuro-ml/amid/docs/CONTRIBUTING.md

 ```

 3\.
 Create a class that loads the raw data.
 [LiTS](https://github.com/neuro-ml/amid/blob/master/amid/lits.py) is a good
 example.
-Note how each field is just a separate function.
+Note how each field is implemented as a separate function.

-There are no strict rules regarding the dataset's fields, but try to keep the "as raw as possible", i.e. don't apply
+There are no strict rules regarding the dataset fields,
+but try to keep the output "as raw as possible",
-heavy processing, that modifies the data irreversibly.
+i.e., do not apply heavy processing that modifies the data irreversibly.

 **Rule of thumb:**

-> The dataset must be written in such a way, that making a submission to a contest should work out of the box.
+> The dataset should be written in such a way, that making a submission to a contest would work out of the box.

 !!! note
     In case of DICOM files, make sure to transpose the first 2 image axes.
-    This way the image axes will be consistent with potential contours' coordinates.
+    This way, the image axes will be consistent with the potential contour coordinates.

 !!! tip
-    If for a given id the value is missing, it is preferable to return `None` instead of raising an exception
+    If some value is missing for a given id, it is preferable to return `None` instead of raising an exception.

 !!! tip
-    The dataset must have a docstring, which describes it, as well as provides a link to the original data
+    The dataset must have a docstring which describes it and provides a link to the original data.

 !!! tip
-    If the raw data contains a table with metadata, it is preferable to split its columns into separate fields
+    If the raw data contains a table with metadata, it is preferable to split the metadata columns into separate fields.

 4\.
-Add the `@checksum(slug)` decorator, where `slug` is a slug for the dataset, e.g. `'lits'`
+Add the `@checksum(slug)` decorator, where `slug` is a slug for the dataset, e.g., `'lits'`.

 5\.
 Add the `@register(...)` decorator with the following arguments:

-- `modality` — the images' modality/modalities, e.g. CT, MRI
+- `modality` — the images' modality/modalities, e.g., CT, MRI
-- `body_region` — the anatomical regions present in the dataset, e.g. Head, Thorax, Abdomen
+- `body_region` — the anatomical regions present in the dataset, e.g., Head, Thorax, Abdomen
 - `license` — the dataset's license, if any
 - `link` — the link to the original data
-- `raw_data_size` — the total size, required for the raw data, e.g. 10G, 500M
+- `raw_data_size` — the total size, required for the raw data, e.g., 10G, 500M
-- `task` — the task for which this dataset is provided, if any.
-E.g. Supervised Learning / Domain Adaptation /
+- `task` — the dataset's downstream task if any.
-  Self-supervised Learning, Tumor segmentation etc
+    E.g., Supervised Learning, Domain Adaptation, Self-supervised Learning, Tumor Segmentation, etc.

 6\.
 Make sure all the methods are working as expected: